kbkaiser/psfmember-upgrade/psf_civi_dev_notes.rst

 ..
 Made an image at 4.2.20

-Install CiviCRM 4.3.11 files, clear the cache, delete templates_c
+Install CiviCRM 4.3.11 files, clear the cache, delete templates.

 Do a CiviCRM upgrade.